rayyventura/instagram-layout-React/README.md

 ## Instagram Layout
 🎯 Target: **REACT: Components**</br>
-The Components in React basically return a piece of </br>
+The Components in React return a piece of </br>
-JSX code that tells what should be rendered on the screen
+**JSX** code that tells what should be rendered on the screen